Our Mission:

 Who have been exposed to physical, emotional or sexual abuse (Princeton University)

-Nena P. Messina, PhD, is a Criminologist retired from UCLA Integrated Substance Abuse Programs and has been involved in substance abuse research for over 25 years.
-Dr. Messina’s areas of expertise include the specialized treatment needs of drug-dependent women offenders, drug-endangered children, and the association between crime, mental health, and substance use.
+Nena P. Messina, PhD, is a Criminologist retired from UCLA Integrated Substance Abuse Programs and has been involved in substance use research for over 25 years.
+Dr. Messina’s areas of expertise include the specialized treatment needs of criminal justice-involved women, the impact of trauma-responsive programs, and the association between crime, mental health, and substance use.

 Stacy B. Calhoun, PhD, is a Criminologist at UCLA Integrated Substance Abuse Programs.
-She has been involved in criminal justice and substance abuse research for over 19 years.
-She specializes in qualitative methods and her research interests include health services, gender issues, treatment for substance involved offenders and mentally ill offenders.
+She has been involved in criminal justice and substance use research for over 20 years.
+She specializes in qualitative methods and her research interests include health services, gender issues, treatment outcome research for those with co-occurring substance use and mental health disorders.

-Kira Jeter, M.P.H., is a doctoral student at the University of California, Berkeley School of Public Health.
-Ms. Jeter was also a Project Director at UCLA Integrated Substance Abuse Programs for over 11 years.
-She has been responsible for managing the planning, implementation, and evaluation of substance abuse and mental health treatment programs for homeless and justice involved individuals.
+Kira Jeter, Ph.D., in Public Health and is also involved in substance use research at UCLA Integrated Substance Abuse Programs.
+She has been responsible for managing the planning, implementation, and evaluation of substance use and mental health treatment programs for homeless and justice involved individuals.

 Dr. Nena Messina - Evaluator.
 Peer Facilitator and Graduate.
 Dr. Stephanie Covington - Curricula Developer